 A representative who charges or collects a fee without our authorization, or charges or collects too much, may be suspended or disqualified from representing anyone before the Social Security Administration and also may face criminal prosecution.

-One last bit of information is this website is a multi-language site and can be viewed in Spanish, Creole, French, Italian, Greek and may other languages.
+One last bit of information is that this website is a multi-language site and can be viewed in French, Italian, Greek, Arabic and may other languages.